apereo/cas/docs/cas-server-documentation/_includes/ldap-configuration.md

 | `parameters`         | Map of query parameters which may be used to construct the final filter.    |
 | `applicationContext` | Reference to the Spring `ApplicationContext` reference.                     |
 | `logger`             | The object responsible for issuing log messages such as `logger.info(...)`. |

-To prepare CAS to support and integrate with Apache Groovy, please [review this guide](../integration/Apache-Groovy-Scripting.html).